ScottBrenner/cfn-lint-action/README.md

 ## Upgrading from Version 1?

 The main difference between Version 1 and Version 2 is the fact Version 2 by default doesn't run any linting commands.
 The primary purpose of this action is now to provide the underlying [CloudFormation Linter](https://github.com/aws-cloudformation/cfn-python-lint/) package and enable you to run your commands.
-To do this, follow the steps below:
+To upgrade from Version 1 to Version 2, follow the steps below:

 #### Step One